DeepBooTS: Dual-Stream Residual Boosting for Drift-Resilient Time-Series Forecasting: Introduction

 \begin{itemize} \item We rigorously analyze concept drift through the lens of the bias-variance trade-off and prove that even simple deep ensembles can substantially reduce prediction variance without increasing bias. \item An efficient implementation of DeepBooTS is presented.
 Specifically, the outputs of subsequent blocks subtract the predictions of previous blocks, causing the network to explicitly model and reduce residual errors layer by layer.
 This residual‑learning mechanism is analogous to gradient boosting, but implemented within a deep network, enhancing robustness to distributional shifts. \item A dual‑stream decomposition is designed that decomposes both the input and labels, enabling the model to learn complementary representations while enhancing model versatility and interpretability. \end{itemize}

 We validate DeepBooTS on a wide range of TS benchmarks, including large‑scale TS datasets.
 As shown in Fig. \ref{fig_temp}(c), our method consistently outperforms state‑of‑the‑art baselines, achieving an average 15.8\% improvement.
-These results, together with our theoretical analysis, demonstrate that DeepBooTS not only advances the accuracy of TS forecasting but also provides a principled solution to the longstanding problem of concept drift. \textit{The code and datasets can be obtained from the appendices we uploaded.}
+These results, together with our theoretical analysis, demonstrate that DeepBooTS not only advances the accuracy of TS forecasting but also provides a principled solution to the longstanding problem of concept drift.